Cook smarter

 I burned my first risotto in a thin aluminum pan at 22, thinking I could rush it on high heat.
 It taught me the most important lesson about this dish: risotto doesn't reward impatience.

-The four stages of risotto
+What are the four stages of risotto?

 Not all risotto rice is equal.
 The three main Italian varieties each have a different starch profile and best use.